huan-nguyen/SwipeToDeleteRV/README.md

 # SwipeToDeleteRV
+The introduction of `ItemTouchHelper` from the `Android Support Library` makes it easier to implement the `swipe-to-delete` feature in Android apps.
+Although it is no doubt a great help, it only provides the simplest form of the feature.
+For some extra functionalities such as background, delete icon, dialog display, etc. you have to handle by yourself by implementing your own `ItemTouchHelper.Callback`.

-`SwipeToDeleteRV` is a library that provides a fast and convenient way to implement the 'wipe to delete and undo' feature in Recycler View, as seen in apps such as Messenger.
+`SwipeToDeleteRV` is a library which is aimed at complementing `ItemTouchHelper` to provide a fast and convenient way to implement the 'swipe to delete and undo' feature in Recycler View, as seen in apps such as Messenger.

-`SwipeToDeleteRV` wraps around `ItemTouchHelper` from the `Android Support Library`.
+`SwipeToDeleteRV` wraps around `ItemTouchHelper`.
 Therefore, developers do not need to do any extra work on `ItemTouchHelper.Callback` themselve.
-Instead they can just focus on creating a recycler view, adapter, and view holder as normal, plus some minimal work on specifying some details such as supported swipe directions, deletion message or icon.
+Instead they can just focus on creating a recycler view, adapter, and view holders as normal, plus some minimal work on specifying some details such as supported swipe directions, deletion message or icon.

 Below is how `SwipeToDeleteRV` looks.